 How to get to the trailhead of the Sherpani Col Pass Trek?

 The best and most popular way to start the trek is from Tumlingtar which can be reached by flight from Kathmandu.
 Although you can drive all the way to Tumlingtar, it is a long and tiring journey as well as takes an extra day.
 After Tumlingtar it is another drive to get to Num bazaar from where the actual trekking journey begins.

 Required permits and fees for Sherpani Col Pass Trek.

-- TIMS card (trekking information management system) costs $10 USD per head for an organized trekker and $20 USD for the individual trekker.
+- TIMS card (trekking information management system) costs 2000 Nepalese rupees per head.

 - Makalu Barun national park permit costs 3000 Nepalese rupees per head.

 - Sagarmatha national part permit which costs 3000 Nepalese rupees per head.

-- Pasang Lhamu Municipility entrance fee cost $20 USD.
+- Pasang Lhamu Municipility entrance fee cost 2000 Nepalese rupees per head..